Willowbrook Corner > Willowbrook Corner Coalition

 Willowbrook Corner Coalition

-The Willowbrook Corner Coalition is an umbrella of several community agencies, for which The Community House is the lead organization.
+The Willowbrook Corner Coalition is a collection of several community agencies focused on improving the quality of life of residents in the Willowbrook Corner neighborhood.
 The initiative involves a multifaceted, multi-agency approach to meeting the identified needs of the community of unincorporated Willowbrook.

 Our Vision: Strengthening a quality community through actively engaged residents